Raynur2000/raynur2000/README.md

 ## I'm a Python Web Developer

-👨‍🎓 I am a student of KFU ITIS
-💻 I make websites on Django
-👨🏼‍💻 I program in python
-🏃‍♂ I love running
-💡 I work on interesting projects
+My name is Rainur.
+I am a 3rd year student at KFU ITIS in Kazan.
+In addition to studying at the university, I work as a Python web developer.
+In my free time from study and work, I work on various interesting projects.

 ### Languages and Tools:
 ![Python](https://img.shields.io/badge/-Python-3c3c3c?style=for-the-badge&logo=python&logoColor=58cd60)